Thursday, December 31, 2009

 Tuesday, August 04, 2009

 This weekend, I was in New York to do a reading in Brooklyn, and I got my first chance to talk in depth to Nada Gordon, a member of the Flarf Collective.
 It was a stimulating, if invective-laden, conversation, but my opinion remains unchanged— I don't think that flarf makes for the creation of memorable (or even coherent) poetry, and I fail to see how it adds (as Warhol and Koons don't add) to the Duchamp paradigm (of the "ready-made") that was put into place one-hundred years ago.
 It's presented again here, in a mystifying fashion, as something new: anti-art.
+It's an NYC racket.
 Anti-artists always seem to envision themselves on the crest of a wave towards a new shore where durability doesn't matter anymore; but how retrograde is it to want to produce a durable body of work?
 Most manifestations of a post-modern sensibility encourage a sense of ephemerality, transience, "positive obsolescence."
 Post-modernists often tend to adopt the opinion that any other mode of perception is backwards; though, if the tide turns in my direction, this theoretical approach may itself be perceived as junky and corny.
 Anti-art is junky and corny.
 Who wants a permanent ticket to watch the empress & emperor wear no clothes forever?
-And here I am developing a new philosophy of readings.
+Philly knows better.

 Tuesday, July 14, 2009